jordanb84/Raspberry-Pi-Guides/_posts/2019-06-14-PiHole-PiVPN.markdown

 1) Change the Interface listening behavior to listen on all interfaces
 2) For a little extra security (this is optional) you can scroll down to the Advanced DNS settings and check the "Use DNSSEC".
 It helps protect DNS requests from leaking out.

+*Make sure you scroll to the bottom and save your settings*

 # Conclusion